 Emma graduated with a 1st in Natural Sciences from Newnham College Cambridge and then was awarded the Joseph Hodges Choate Fellowship to study for a year at Harvard University.
 There she developed an interest in the health impacts of environmental pollution and went on to graduate with a Masters of Research in Environmental Management from York University.

 She then had a 12 year career working in Environmental Management for UK government agencies including roles from Research Manager to Policy Advisor and topics from flooding to nanotechnology.

-Since having children she has volunteered at her local schools in a variety of roles including forest school, which she particularly loves, and has also tutored A level Biology.
+Since having children, she has volunteered at her local schools in a variety of roles including as a school Governor, a role she still holds, and has also tutored A level Biology.
 She loves travelling and has lived in the USA, Canada, and Switzerland as well as many different parts of the UK.
-In her free time she loves to cycle, hike, bake and to plan themed birthday parties for her children.
+In her free time, she loves to cycle, bake and plan themed birthday parties for her children.